Best fake AirPods of 2023

 Read the full LG Free Tone T90 review.

-How to choose the best fake AirPods for you
+4 things to consider before choosing the best fake AirPods

 If you’re here, you’ve probably decided you want to get a pair of the best fake AirPods instead of the real thing.
 Both AirPods and AirPods Pro regularly go on sale, so be sure to check out our updated AirPods sales pages to see if the Apple-made earbuds fall within your budget before spending money on AirPods copycats.